What Smoking and Vaping Do to a Fatty Liver (MASLD)

 Based on the studies presented above, it is clear that it is indeed a good idea to stop smoking if you have been diagnosed with a fatty liver.

-Even though we might believe that it’s just the lungs that are affected by cigarettes, that’s not true although probably our lungs are the ones that suffer the most.
-It’s similar to another thing that might seem harmless, but it’s not – juicing with NAFLD.
+Even though we might believe that it’s just the lungs that are affected by cigarettes, that’s not true, although probably our lungs are the ones that suffer the most.
+It’s similar to another thing that might seem harmless, but it’s not – juicing with MASLD.

-However, the cigarette smoke that we inhale (as active or passive smokers) is filled with toxins and since the liver is responsible with removing most toxins from our bodies, you can easily see why the two are connected…
+The cigarette smoke that we inhale (as active or passive smokers) is filled with toxins, and since the liver is responsible for removing most toxins from our bodies, you can easily see why the two are connected.

 One of the studies that I came upon dates from 2010 and was only made on rats.
 (You can read more about this study here).